What to Do in Tenerife: Our Must-See Highlights

 Higher budget

 Tivoli La Caleta Resort: a 5-star hotel right on the seafront, in the upmarket resort of Costa Adeje.
-It’s simple, it has everything going for it: elegant rooms, heated pools, a spa, and several restaurants.
-A true little luxury paradise!
+It has plenty to offer, including elegant rooms, heated pools, a spa, and several restaurants—a comfortable option for a high-end stay.

 Mid-range budget

-Aparthotel Los Dragos del Sur: a charming seaside residence with large air-conditioned apartments, well equipped for cooking, most of them with a beautiful ocean view and a balcony.
+Aparthotel Los Dragos del Sur: a welcoming seaside property with spacious, air-conditioned apartments and well-equipped kitchens; most also have an ocean view and a balcony.
 You’ll also enjoy an outdoor pool and a good breakfast, all while being close to Los Gigantes.

 Budget-friendly

 Hotel El Sombrerito: a simple and welcoming hotel right in the center of Vilaflor, close to Teide National Park.
-Here, the rooms are clean and well maintained, with a good restaurant serving Canarian specialties.
-Its location is just perfect for setting off on hikes.
+The rooms are clean and well maintained, and the restaurant serves Canarian specialties.
+The location is particularly convenient for setting out on hikes.

 If you want more options, know that we’ve written a full guide: where to stay in Tenerife.

-There you go, we’ve done a solid overview of the things to do and see in Tenerife.
+There you have it: a thorough overview of the things to do and see in Tenerife.
 I hope this article has given you ideas for your Tenerife itinerary.
-And if you made it here without being sure about going to this island, I hope I’ve made you want to discover it!
-As I said, it’s an island that truly enchanted me during this trip.
-I never got bored there, even though it’s not very far from Europe.
-So you might as well make the most of it!
+And if you reached this point still unsure about visiting, I hope I’ve inspired you to discover the island for yourself.
+As I mentioned, Tenerife genuinely won me over.
+I never found myself bored, and it offers a remarkable change of scenery without being very far from mainland Europe.

 If you’re in the middle of planning, I suggest checking out what budget to plan for a trip to Tenerife.
-It will give you a good head start without spending hours on it!
+It will give you a useful head start without hours of extra research.

 Written by Laura CALLES